alutterb/abcmlr/README.md

 Rogers' Documentation: http://content.csbs.utah.edu/~rogers/abcml/doc/main.html

+# Finding your PATH

-Finding `PATH` (Windows): type `env` in windows search, go to advanced tab, then click on environment variable.
+type `env` in windows search, go to advanced tab, then click on environment variable.
 Under system variables, look for `Path`.
 Double click on it and you will get a list of addresses.
 Placing abcml in any of these will work.